avabellaw/my-recipe/readme.md

     * Saved_Recipes contains the foreign key for only a standard Recipe
 * "A form field element should have an id or name attribute"
     * The dietary tag fields are created by wtforms.
+* If there is a validation error when searching recipes, it returns to the homepage with the validation message.
+    * It does this when searching using the search box on the search results page when really it should return to the same page.

 ### Deployment